Pilal: Name

 The name of Piral is from Uighur language, that evolved from the word "pul-al", meaning "paying" or "pay money" (拿钱来).
 The place was named Pilal because there used to be a market in this place 270 years ago (about 1750s).

 History

 In 1958, Pilal Commune was established (皮拉勒公社).

 In 1967 during the Cultural Revolution, Pilal Commune was renamed Hongqi Commune (literally 'Red Flag Commune'; 红旗公社).

 In 1984, the commune became Pilal Township.

-In September 2017, it was reported that a policewoman from Pilal had claimed that "several thousand detainees" were in the Xinjiang re-education camps system in Akto County, saying the facilities were "closed schools" where authorities keep internees "detained day and night, and they continuously receive political and ideological education."
+In September 2017, it was reported that a policewoman from Pilal had claimed that "several thousand detainees" were in the Xinjiang internment camps system in Akto County, saying the facilities were "closed schools" where authorities keep internees "detained day and night, and they continuously receive political and ideological education."
 She further commented that, "A few people are released after two or three months.
 But most detainees are sent to the camps indefinitely."

 Geography and resources

 The township of Pilal is located between 75°45′- 76°01′ east longitude and 38°08′- 39°16′ north latitude and in the alluvial plain of Gez River to the northwest of the county seat.
 It is bordered by Tortayi Farm to the east, by Barin Township, Akto Town and Ujme Township to the south, by Buraksu Township of Shufu County to the west, by the 41st Regiment (41团) of the XPCC across Yuepuhu River (岳普湖河) to the north.
 Its maximum distance is 24 kilometers from west to east and 11 kilometers from north to south.
 It has an area of 186 square kilometers with an area of 6 118 hectares of arable land.
 The distance between the seat of the township and the county seat is 11 kilometers.